-The input grammar G is defined by means of the associative and commutative operator ; with identity mt (the empty grammar), which allows G to be concisely specified as a multiset of productions $U_1 \to V_1; \dots; U_n \to V_n$, where each $U_i \to V_i$ denotes a production rule of G. Note that U_i, V_i in each production $U_i \to V_i$ can be any arbitrary string of symbols; thus, any kind of grammar of Chomsky's hierarchy can be formalized within our very compact interpreter -from the simple Type-3 grammars that generate regular languages to the unrestricted Type-0 grammars that denote recursively enumerable languages.
+that U_i, V_i in each production $U_i \rightarrow V_i$ can be any arbitrary string of symbols; thus, any kind of grammar of Chomsky's hierarchy can be formalized within our very compact interpreter -from the simple Type-3 grammars that generate regular languages to the unrestricted Type-0 grammars that denote recursively enumerable languages.

-The interpreter behaviour is specified by a single rewrite rule implements state transitions (namely, the rule identified by label apply in line 19).
-More specifically, given a state W @ G, this rule non-deterministically applies the production rules of G to the string of symbols W, thus yielding a new state; this is done by rewriting any substring U of W by using the production U -> V of G (with W being non-deterministically decomposed as L1 U L2 thanks to matching modulo associativity in strings, and the production U -> V being automatically identified thanks to ACU-matching in the multiset that represents the grammar G), and then proceeding with L1 V L2.
-Generating a string st that belongs to the language of G consists of rewriting the initial state

-S @ G until the final state st @ G is reached.
-Moreover, the very same rule can be also used to recognize that a given string belongs to the language of G. Parsing a word w according to G can be obviously defined by doing rewriting in the opposite direction, e.g., by defining a new rule
+The interpreter behavior is specified by a single rewrite rule that implements state transitions (namely, the rule identified by label apply in line 14).
+More specifically, given a state W @ G, this rule non-deterministically applies the production rules of G to the string of symbols W, thus yielding a new state; this is done by rewriting any substring U of W by using the production $U \rightarrow V$ of G (with W being non-deterministically decomposed as L1 U L2 thanks to matching modulo associativity in strings, and the production $U \rightarrow V$ being automatically identified thanks to ACU-matching in the multiset that represents the grammar G), and then proceeding with L1 V L2.
+Generating a string st that belongs to the language of G consists of rewriting the initial state S @ G until the final state st @ G is reached.
+Moreover, the very same rule can be also used to recognize that a given string belongs to the language of G. Parsing a word w according to G can be obviously defined by doing rewriting in the opposite direction, e.g., by defining a new rule rl [parsing] : (L1 V L2 @ (U -> V) ; G) => (L1 U L2 @ (U -> V) ; G)

-However, there is no need for introducing this rule in Maude since recognizing w can be simply achieved by solving the reachability goal $S @ G \longrightarrow^ w$.
+However, there is no need to introduce this rule in Maude since recognizing w can be simply achieved by solving the reachability goal $S @ G \longrightarrow^ w @ G$.